miks124/vision/README.md

 Part 2: I created a style sheet to add a basic style to all the pages.
 Researched the basic breakpoints for different devices and added them to the CSS style sheet.
 Reorganised the wedpages to create a better design.

 Part 3: I added an interactive map and animated the product images so that when they are hovered over the image becomes larger.
 I also added meta tags to the webpages.
 I changed the alt texts of the product images to be more descriptive.
 I created the robots.txt file.
+I added a lightbox feature on the contact us page.